Azure-Samples/communication-services-virtual-visits-js/README.md

 - **Integration with Microsoft Teams**.
 Let your staff host and join meetings using familiar Teams UI, while the clients join the same call via your custom branded web app using [Teams interoperability](https://docs.microsoft.com/azure/communication-services/concepts/teams-interop).
 - **Scheduling powered by Microsoft Bookings**.
 [Configure Bookings](https://aka.ms/virtual-visits) to allow your clients to schedule appointments and receive join links to your own hosted app.
 - **Open source** and customizable meeting UI controls.
 The app is built using [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/) which has many options for customizing layouts, rendering, and behaviors.
+- **Industry.** A virtual appointment template with pre-selected theme color schemes.

 ## Getting Started